JJ/hoborg/text/text.md

 Rivera and  I was born and raised in California from a Guatemalan mother and a Mexican father.
 That was twenty and three years ago.

-Now I'm here, at the Circus f the People, amusing myself while I bid my time to get hold of the mechanical man, which is the main reason I am here.
+Now I'm here, at the Circus for the People, amusing myself while I bid my time to get hold of the mechanical man, which is the main reason I am here.
 Here being Freedomville, formerly called Jacksonville, as in Andrew Jackson, a paleface and slaver long dead and now definitely